ellieaudet/music-suggestion-engine/README.md

 # music-suggestion-engine
 Uses the compilations two artists have appeared on to yield a suggestion for similar artists.
-First we use the Discogs API to get the artist codes, then we use the artist codes to scrape the discogs website for all the compilations they appear under.
-Finally we compare the two lists of all artists from all compilations.
+Then it compares the two lists of all artists from all compilations.

 ## Example: